microsoft/nni/docs/en_US/Tutorial/HowToUseDocker.md

 ```
 then you can enter `nni/examples/trials` to start an experiment.

 After you prepare NNI's environment, you can start a new experiment using the `nnictl` command.
-[Refer to this](QuickStart.md).
+[See here](QuickStart.md).

 ## Using Docker on a remote platform